IM-07 January 23, 2019; IM-05 January 14, 2010; IM-37 April 4, 2006; IM-87 August 18, 2005; IM-103 October 4, 2004; IM-128 July 17, 2001

 - Receiving Temporary Assistance benefits

-- Assigned to or placed in an institution of higher education through a program under WIOA, an employment or training program under the Food Stamp Program (SkillUP), a program under Section 236 of the Trade Act of 1974, or other employment and training program operated by a state or local government.
+- Assigned to or placed in an institution of higher education through a program under WIOA, an employment or training program under the SNAP program (SkillUP), a program under Section 236 of the Trade Act of 1974, or other employment and training program operated by a state or local government.
 Students working with the SkillUP program are meeting student eligibility regardless of number of hours.

 NOTE: Receiving money from WIA does not alone qualify an individual as an eligible student because WIA funding can cover so many issues.

 The enrollment status of a student begins on the first day of the school term of the institution of higher education.
-If the student is planning on returning to college in the fall, s/he is still considered a student through summer vacation.
+If the student is planning on returning to college in the fall, they are still considered a student through summer vacation.